Edgewell Personal Care (EPC)

 12. Balance Sheet Assessment

-13. Key Takeaways from Edgewell Personal Care’s Q1 Results
+13. Key Takeaways from Edgewell Personal Care’s Q3 Results

-It was encouraging to see Edgewell Personal Care beat analysts’ EBITDA expectations this quarter.
-On the other hand, its organic revenue missed and its full-year EBITDA guidance fell short of Wall Street’s estimates.
-Overall, this was a softer quarter.
-The stock traded down 5% to $28.53 immediately following the results.
+It was good to see Edgewell Personal Care narrowly top analysts’ organic revenue expectations this quarter.
+We were also happy its revenue narrowly outperformed Wall Street’s estimates.
+On the other hand, its EBITDA missed and its gross margin fell short of Wall Street’s estimates.
+Overall, this was a weaker quarter.
+The stock remained flat at $19.01 immediately following the results.

 14. Is Now The Time To Buy Edgewell Personal Care?

-Edgewell Personal Care falls short of our quality standards.
-For starters, its revenue growth was weak over the last three years.
-And while its gross margins indicate a healthy starting point for the overall profitability of the business, the downside is its cash profitability fell over the last year.
-On top of that, its mediocre ROIC lags the market and is a headwind for its stock price.
+We cheer for all companies serving everyday consumers, but in the case of Edgewell Personal Care, we’ll be cheering from the sidelines.
+First off, its revenue growth was weak over the last three years, and analysts don’t see anything changing over the next 12 months.
+And while its gross margins indicate a healthy starting point for the overall profitability of the business, the downside is its projected EPS for the next year is lacking.
+On top of that, its cash profitability fell over the last year.

-Edgewell Personal Care’s P/E ratio based on the next 12 months is 8.2x.
+Edgewell Personal Care’s P/E ratio based on the next 12 months is 7.4x.
 While this valuation is optically cheap, the potential downside is huge given its shaky fundamentals.
-There are more exciting stocks to buy at the moment.
+There are better investments elsewhere.

 Although the price target is bullish, readers should exercise caution because analysts tend to be overly optimistic.
 The firms they work for, often big banks, have relationships with companies that extend into fundraising, M&A advisory, and other rewarding business lines.
 As a result, they typically hesitate to say bad things for fear they will lose out.
 We at StockStory do not suffer from such conflicts of interest, so we’ll always tell it like it is.